MetalFeng/personal-website/index.md

         <img class="gameplay" src="/personal-website/assets/gifs/SoulBladeGameplay.gif" alt="Soul Blade Gameplay" width="200" height="400"/>
         <div>
             <p class="game-description">
                 A laser sword swinging arcade game that is being developed by myself and an artist.
-The hook of the game is "swing laser swords to fight cool monsters".
-Initially, you had to double tap to attack and there was no lightsaber element.
+The hook of the game is "swing laser swords to fight cool monsters". <br><br>Initially, you had to double tap to attack and there was no lightsaber element.
 During testing, players were trying to hit enemies without double tapping.
 I quickly decided to pivot to a more straightforward control scheme and the laser sword idea came from that.
                 <br>
             </p>
         </div>